ioa-maellak/devbox/README.md

 [Tassos Koutlas](https://github.com/tassoskoutlas) for the Ioannina FOSS Unit of Excellence (ioa-maellak).
 Pull requests are welcome.

-It is distributed with a EUPL v1.1 open source software license.
+The code is distributed with a EUPL v1.1 open source software license.